 Commonly referred to as the “Twin Cities”, Minneapolis and St. Paul sit only 8 miles apart from one another.
 Their downtowns are a 15 minute drive from each other, or a short public transportation ride away.
 Minneapolis is one of the biggest cities in the Midwest, but it’s a misconception to think this is Minnesota’s capital.
 The capital city is actually St. Paul.
 Aside from the two cities, this area is also home to the Minnesota Twins, the Mall of America, and the Minnesota State Fair, which takes place every year at the end of August.

-How To Get To Minneapolis and St. Paul
+How To Get To Minneapolis And St. Paul

 Before I jump into what to do in the Twin Cities, it’s important to know how to get here!
 The MSP (Minneapolis-St.Paul) airport is one of the largest in the Midwest, making this one of the easiest ways to access the city.
 You could also take an Amtrak right into Union Station downtown.
 Many people also opt to drive, but fair warning – Minnesota is quite rural.
 I drove into Minneapolis from the Madison, WI area and spent about 3 hours driving through nothing but farmland!

-Where To Stay In Minneapolis and St. Paul
+Where To Stay In Minneapolis And St. Paul

 Looking for a place to stay in the Twin Cities?
 Look no further than the Canopy by Hilton!
 The Canopy was kind enough to host me for two nights in Minneapolis in exchange for a feature on my blog and Instagram.
 I actually just ran a giveaway with them over on my Instagram and gave one lucky winner a free night’s stay here!
-As I’m sure you can already tell, I couldn’t recommend this place enough.
+As I’m sure you can already tell, I can’t recommend this place enough.

 First, the Canopy is located in the heart of downtown Minneapolis in the Mill District.
 This neighborhood is a part of the larger East neighborhood in the city and sits alongside the Mississippi River.
 This area is super industrial, but also lively, as most of the warehouses and factories located here have been converted into cafes, apartment buildings, and hotels.
 The Canopy has kept alive the essence of the area throughout its loft-style suites, tall ceilings, and modern decor.